tabishfayyaz/gradle-cheat-sheet/README.md

 **_api_** - used for dependencies that are exposed to external modules (transitive dependency).
-As the dependency is exposed to external modules, change would be a significant re-compiling effort as everyone needs to be informed about the change
+As the dependency is exposed to external modules, change would be a more significant re-compiling effort as everyone needs to be informed about the change

 **_implementation_** used for dependencies that are internal to the component (not transitive dependency)